-Prerequisite: Acct 2203 and CIS 2223.
+Prerequisite: ACCT 2203 and CIS 2223 with a grade of "C" or better.
 The use of the computer to aid an accounting student in upper level accounting and AIS classes.
 Emphasis is on the use of the Internet, spreadsheets, databases, and specific accounting software packages.